pydio/pydio-doc-admin-guide/1_installation_guides/07_run_behind_a_proxy.md

 To illustrate the concept above an example is provided.

-For instance you have your cells container running on a server that has an address such as : `192.168.1.12` you decide to run your container on port `7070` and therefore to run your container behind the proxy you will to have set `CELLS_BIND = 192.168.1.12:7070` and `CELLS_EXTERNAL = 192.168.1.12` (can be in the docker-compose or as environement variables in the docker run command).
+For instance you have your cells container running on a server that has an address such as : `192.168.1.12` you decide to run your container on port `7070` and therefore to run your container behind the proxy you will have  to set:
+`CELLS_BIND = 192.168.1.12:7070` and `CELLS_EXTERNAL = 192.168.1.12`
+> (can be done in the docker-compose or as environment variables in the docker run command).

 If you want to use SSL do not forget to also put `CELLS_NO_SSL = 0` that is SSL on cells side but even if you want to use SSL for your Apache Proxy you will have to enable it (and set the certificates path for the proxy to use).